 The Auto Cutter comes with a clear, safety door.
 This door must be closed for the Auto Cutter to cycle.
 The door may be opened during a test to remove cut sample(s) and then closed to allow the cutter to continue to operate during a test.
 For example, if 60 second sample cut intervals are being used for a test, the operator may open the safety door, remove the sample, and then close the safety door in the 60 second interval between tests without affecting the Auto Cutter operation during a test.

-At anytime during a test, the sample extrudate can be cut by the operator by simply pressing the cut button.
+At anytime during a test, the sample extrudate can be cut by the operator by simply pressing the button to bring up the System Configuration screen.

 Activation and Operation